Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

 \subsection{Scenario Settings}

 In line with 3GPP NR IAB simulation guidelines \cite{3gpp15study}, we consider a $300$m$\times300$m service area where 1 IAB-donor is located at the left-side midpoint and 4 IAB-nodes are randomly deployed in the area.
+Fig.~\ref{fig:example_simulation_scenarios} shows two examples of backhaul deployment of IAB network scenarios.
 A set of 30 UEs move around in the area, with random initial positions and directions.
-The considered heights of IAB-donor, IAB-node and UE devices are $25$m, $6$m and $1.5$m, respectively.

-Both the IAB-donor and IAB-nodes are equipped with $N_p$=$4$ antenna panels, each of which manages $N_s$=$5$ sectors.
-The transmission power of each panel at the IAB-donor and at IAB-nodes is respectively $29.3$ dBm and $20.3$ dBm.
-The receiver noises at IAB-node and UE are $-84.023$ dBm and $-82.023$ dBm, respectively.
-The azimuth Half-Power BeamWidths (HPBWs) for the IAB-donor and IAB-nodes are $\pi/36$ and $\pi/12$, and the elevation HPBW is $\pi/4$ for both.
-SINR thresholds and rates for MCSs in access and backhaul links are those indicated in MCS index table 3 for PDSCH in the 3GPP NR specification \cite{3gpp17PhysicalData}.
-Finally, one frame consists of $80$ slots, each with a duration $\delta$=$125$$\mu$s.
+The considered heights of the IAB-donor, IAB-nodes and UEs are $25$m, $6$m and $1.5$m, respectively.
+Both the IAB-donor and IAB-nodes are equipped with $N_p=4$ antenna panels, each of which contains $8\times6$ elements and manages $N_s=5$ sectors.
+The transmission power of each panel at the IAB-donor and IAB-nodes is respectively $29.3$ dBm and $20.3$ dBm.
+The receiver noises at the IAB-nodes and UEs are $-84.023$ dBm and $-82.023$ dBm, respectively.
+The azimuth HPBWs for the IAB-donor and IAB-nodes are $\pi/36$ and $\pi/12$, and the elevation HPBW is $\pi/4$ for both.
+The SINR thresholds and rates considered for the access and backhaul links are those indicated in MCS Index Table 3 for PDSCH in the 3GPP NR specification \cite{3gpp17PhysicalData}.
+Finally, one frame consists of $80$ slots, each with a duration of $\delta=125\mu$s, which correspond to the in-band IAB at $28$ GHz, $400$ MHz bandwidth, NR Numerology \#$3$ ($120$ kHz subcarrier spacing).

 \textbf{User mobility:} UEs move in the playground according to a Random Waypoint model \cite{bai2004survey}.
 Specifically, a UE randomly selects a direction in the angular range $\xi \in [-180^\circ, 180^\circ]$ from the current direction.
-Then it travels along the selected direction with a constant speed uniformly chosen within the range $[2, 20]$m/s ( $[20,60]$m/s or $[60, 100]$m/s in the extended analysis).
+Then it travels along the selected direction with a constant speed uniformly chosen within the range $[2, 20]$m/s (or $[20,60]$m/s in the extended analysis).
 Speeds and directions of different UEs are selected independently and randomly.
 After moving for $t_{m}\in [2, 6]$s, a UE pauses for an interval $t_{p}\in [0, 1]$s before resuming.
 UEs bounce back when they reach the area boundary.